fallahi-sichani-lab/4i-Protocols-Scripts/Fixed Cell Culture: Image Processing/README.md

 	Figure 1: Merged Hoechst images from round 1 (red), round 2 (green), and round 3 (blue) before and after alignment (Example images with the prefix "r02c02f01").

 ## Segmentation and Tracking
 Segmentation and Tracking is done using CellProfiler.
-Tracking module is particularly  computationally time consuming, so we recommend to initially analyze the images without tracking to ensure that the segmentation  works on all images.
+Tracking module is particularly  computationally time consuming, so we recommend to initially analyze the images without tracking to ensure that the chosen segmentation method works on all images.
 Segmentation of nuclei and cell cytoplasm is made based on the Hoechst stain and CellMask Green stain, respectively.

 1. Open CellProfiler and drag and drop the Fixed_Cell_Culture_4i_Segmentation_and_Tracking.cpproj pipeline to the left panel.